There are various sayings related to diamond, and each of them emphasizes on a single point that diamonds are priceless.

 Diamonds are the most sought-after and exclusive gemstones in the world.
 These have been locked in collector’s secured places and have also found a place in crown jewels and tiaras.

-Largest and expensive diamonds are a representation of extraordinary power, fortune, and wealth.
-These mystical objects have dazzled the world with their elegance, timeless beauty, and unparallel value.
+these diamonds are a representation of extraordinary power, fortune, and wealth.